-Sheila P. Burke is a Faculty Research Fellow at the Malcolm Wiener Center for Social Policy and a member of the faculty at the John F. Kennedy School of Government at Harvard University.
-She is also a Senior Public Policy Advisor, Baker, Donelson, Bearman, Caldwell & Berkowitz.
+Sheila P. Burke is a faculty research fellow at the Malcolm Wiener Center for Social Policy and a member of the faculty at the John F. Kennedy School of Government at Harvard University.
+She is also a senior public policy advisor at Baker, Donelson, Bearman, Caldwell & Berkowitz.

 Ms. Burke was elected to membership in the Institute of Medicine, National Academy of Sciences in 2004 and to the National Academy of Public Administration.

 David Vlahov is dean and professor of nursing education at the University of California, San Francisco, School of Nursing.
 He brings experience in inter-professional and interdisciplinary education and research, serving on the faculty as professor of epidemiology at the Johns Hopkins and Columbia Universities, with adjuncts in medical schools at Cornell, Mount Sinai and New York University and the College of Nursing at New York University.